dwhiffing/fury/content/nato/it/navy/other-vessels/body.md

 **Mine Countermeasures Craft**

-In addition to the new Min Hunters listed hear, the Italian Navy has about 30 older minesweepers of 1950’s vintage that were retired in the past decade or indeed are still in commission but not often used.
+In addition to the new Mine Hunters listed hear, the Italian Navy has about 30 older minesweepers of 1950’s vintage that were retired in the past decade or indeed are still in commission but not often used.